DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Price: 43 million euros

-Finally, bear in mind that the prices mentioned do not include the costs of maintenance and usage of private jets, which are substantial.
-It is not uncommon to reach 350,000 euros in additional costs per year on top of the price of the plane.
-If you are thinking about how to reduce these costs, you may want to try renting or sharing ownership of your private jet once you have purchased it.
-To find out more, check out one of our articles on the subject.
+Finally, bear in mind that the prices quoted do not include the substantial costs of maintenance, operation and crew organization for private jets.
+It’s not uncommon to reach 350,000 euros in annual ancillary costs on top of the price of the aircraft.
+If you’re thinking now about how to reduce these costs, you could try leasing or sharing the ownership of your private jet once you’ve purchased it.
+Alternatively, when you’re not using your business jet, you can have it managed by a private airline, which will take care of flying your aircraft when you’re not using it.

 If you prefer to start by renting a private jet, contact us to book your flight.